lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 #### GCN (Graph Convolutional Network)

-- The graph convolutional operator from the [Semi-supervised Classification with Graph Convolutional Networks](https://arxiv.org/abs/1609.02907) paper.
+- The graph convolutional operator from the [Semi-supervised Classification with Graph Convolutional Networks](https://arxiv.org/abs/1609.02907) paper

 This convolutional layer updates a target node's embeddings by aggregating (weighted average in our case) the source nodes.
 Then, a learnable, layer specific weight matrix  is applied to the aggregation.
 The aggregation is weighted inversely to the degree node.
 This final step is done because source nodes with fewer connections  are more likely to be important (in the context of a social network, friends with fewer friends are likely to be more important connections than friends with lots of friends like celebrities or influencers).